Kabassu/kabassu-gui/README.md

 3. Run npm install
 4. Run npm run dev
 5. Default login and password is admin/admin
-6. If you can't login then please go to dev tools (chrome), select call to kabassu backed and allow access with self signed certificate
+6. If you can't login then please go to dev tools (chrome), select call to kabassu backend and allow access with self signed certificate